 “You have to be willing to look like an idiot in the short term to look like a genius in the long term” - Shane Parrish —Farnam Street blog

-suggest that businesses that do not experiment are losing money.
+The Why Axis, suggest that businesses that do not experiment are losing

 An organization I admire is The Behavioral Insights Team (

-This company works designing and running experiments since 2010.
+company works designing and running experiments since 2010.
+Almost every

 BIT has been featured:

-We also invite you to take a look at Integrates, our platform to keep track of weaknesses.
+We also invite you to take a look at our platform, a tool to keep track of weaknesses.
 Think of it as a platform that helps you to learn how to become antifragile in cybersecurity.